DanielTheFletch/color50/docs/source/intro.rst

 ----------

 Many programming courses focus on building fundamentals by creating projects at the command line.
-Every time I would learn a new language, though, I always wondered why printing text in color was almost never covered in the learning process.
+Every time I learn a new language, though, I always wonder why printing text in color is almost never covered in the learning process.

 It seems simple in theory, right?
-Most modern shells display all sorts of key features *with colorful text already*, so it's clearly possible---I just didn't quite know how to do it in an approachable fashion.
+Most modern shells display all sorts of key features *with colorful text already*, so it's clearly possible.
 This train of thought sparked the idea for what eventually became **color50**: a Python library designed to make colorful terminal output more approachable.

 Ultimately, **color50** is a package designed to address the confusion and cryptic syntax that comes with ANSI color code sequencing.
 My driving motivation for working